harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/download-images-from-private-registry.md

 ## Configure your pipeline to use images from your registry

-1. Download the scan images you need from the [Harness project on GCR](https://console.cloud.google.com/gcr/images/gcr-prod/global/harness), test and validate the images, and store them in your private registry.
+1. Download the scan images you need from the [Harness DockerHub](https://hub.docker.com/u/harness), test and validate the images, and store them in your private registry.

    :::warning